zephyrproject-rtos/trusted-firmware-m/platform/ext/readme.rst

 In order to use a cryptographic accelerator, a platform must set ``CRYPTO_HW_ACCELERATOR_TYPE`` in preload.cmake.
 This option maps directly to the subdirectories of the accelerator directory.
-Currently the only available accelerator is the CryptoCell ``cc312``.
+Currently available accelerators are : the CryptoCell ``cc312``, the STMicroelectronics accelerator ``stm`` .

 A minimal API is exposed to interact with accelerators, the details of this api are in ``accelerator/interface/crypto_hw.h``.
 Implementation of the API is